-Emotional eating is totally a “thing,” and if there’s ever a time it happens, it’s the holidays.
+Emotional eating is totally a thing, and if there’s ever a time that it’s more likely to happen, it’s the holidays.

 What is emotional eating?
-For starters, emotional eating is a response to both good and bad emotions—although the bad ones usually get all of the attention.
+For starters, emotional eating is a response to both bad and good emotions—although the bad ones usually get all of the attention.

-Others chomp our way through disappointment, sadness, and loneliness.
-You pick up the pint of ice cream when you find out your end of year bonus isn’t coming through, or comfort yourself with a pound of holiday fudge because you can’t get home for Christmas.
+Others of us chomp our way through disappointment, sadness and loneliness.
+You pick up the pint of ice cream when you find out your end-of-year bonus isn’t coming through, or comfort yourself with a pound of holiday fudge because you can’t get home for Christmas.

 The holidays are usually filled with mixed emotions: It’s a stressful—but happy—time, after all.
 Many of us look forward to celebrating the togetherness of the holidays with a stocked fridge and pantry.
 And when I say stocked, I don’t mean with healthy foods.
-I mean packed full of all the it’s-only-once-a-year stuff: peppermint park, snowflake cookies, and eggnog.
+I mean packed full of all the it’s-only-once-a-year stuff: Things like peppermint bark, snowflake cookies and eggnog.

 So, how do you stop emotional eating?
 And how can you make it through the emotional roller coaster of the holiday season without throwing your goals out the (perfectly trimmed) window?
 Great question.

-Yes, you could choose to go through the holidays focusing on the guilt for not remembering to buy your colleague a gift, sleep deprivation because you’ve been burning the candle at both ends trying to get everything done before your vacation, stress because the holiday cards haven’t arrived . . . and so on and so on.
+Yes, you could choose to go through the holidays focusing on the guilt for not remembering to buy your colleague a gift, sleep-deprived because you’ve been burning the candle at both ends to get everything done, stressed out because the holiday cards haven’t arrived … and so on and so on.

 You could also choose to get through the holidays mindfully.
 Making the choice to focus on celebrating the company you keep, being in the moment and giving attention to your holiday traditions will keep you from feeling stressed, overwhelmed, and reaching for the soothing arms of that hot cocoa with whipped cream.

-You do not have to be a victim of the stress, happiness, sadness, and emotional energy-suck of the holidays.
+You do not have to be a victim of the stress and general emotional energy-suck of the holidays.

-Decide what you are going to bring to Aunt Edna’s holiday potluck (rosemary spiced nuts, anyone?) so you know you have a healthy snack on hand.
+1. Decide in advance what you’re going to bring to Aunt Edna’s holiday potluck (rosemary spiced nuts, anyone?), so you know you have a healthy snack on hand.

-Have a satisfying and healthy dinner before you head out to the office party so you don’t wind up making puff pastries your meal.
-Go ahead and make the decision to stick to seltzer with a sprinkle of pomegranate seeds instead of champagne.
+2. Have a satisfying and healthy dinner before you head out to the office party so you don’t wind up making puff pastries your meal.
+Or, go ahead and make the decision to stick to seltzer with a sprinkle of pomegranate seeds instead of Champagne.

-Also helpful?
-Keeping a food journal from December 1 to January 1.
-It will help you see that the “binge” you thought you had was actually just too much brie.
-It will also help you eat less.
+3. Also helpful?
+Keeping a food journal.
+For one, it will help you see that the “binge” you thought you had was actually just too much brie, but it will also help you eat less.
 Knowing you will have to write it down will make you think twice before going for seconds of the pie.

 Use the three Ds when you’re trying to stop emotional eating.

-The first D is for delay.
+Delay.
 Slow yourself down.
 Don’t head straight for the food.
-Start with a glass of water, tea, or seltzer and make a conscious decision to slow your intake.
+Start with a glass of water, tea or seltzer and make a conscious decision to slow your intake.
 Nobody is going to rip your plate out from under you and the appetizer tray will still be there in 15 minutes.
 Slow down, friend.

 On a similar note, don’t bring sweets and treats home.
 Keep your home focused on health and wellness by stocking up on winter produce such as grapefruit, clementines, pomegranate and root veggies.